Batu Ferringhi: Etymology

 The word ferringhi or feringgi is the modern spelling of the Classical Malay word peringgi, originally used in reference to the Portuguese conquistadors before being applied to all people of European descent.
-It is cognate with the Thai farang and Khmer barang.
-All are derived from the Indian word firangī (फ़िरंगी) which itself originates either from the Arabic ferringi or Persian farangi.
+It is cognate with the Thai farang, Khmer barang and Chinese Fólǎngjī.
+All are derived from the Sanskrit word firangī (फ़िरंगी) which itself originates either from the Arabic ferringi or Persian farangi (فرنگی).
 In the Middle East and Africa, it originally referred to the Franks but came to include Europeans in general.

 Batu Ferringhi, therefore, would mean the place where Westerners had come ashore, with the Malay word batu (meaning rock) referring to the rocky shoreline of this particular area.

 Among Tamils, the area is known as Paringgi Malai meaning "foreigner's hill".